top of page

 Respiratory Issues

-Exposure to allergens and irritants from pest infestations in indoor environments can exacerbate respiratory issues in individuals with preexisting conditions.
-Common indoor pests, such as cockroaches, rodents, and dust mites, can trigger asthma attacks or exacerbate existing respiratory conditions.
+Exposure to allergens and irritants from pest infestations can exacerbate respiratory issues in individuals with preexisting conditions.
+Common indoor pests, such as cockroaches, rodents, and dust mites, can trigger asthma attacks or worsen existing respiratory conditions.

 Mental Health Impact